 (“Daedolon” is — as you surely remember — the name of the playable wizard in Hexen.
 Given this sly reference, it seems reasonable to assume that Ziggurat unofficially exists in the same setting.)

-Very few apprentices survive this.
-Usually there are years-long stretches where all of them die, and seeing one survivor emerge is a momentous event.
+Few apprentices survive this.
+There are years-long stretches where all of them die.
+Seeing one survivor emerge is a momentous event.

 The Ziggurat serves two known purposes :